 Several events can cause facial trauma injuries, including motor vehicle accidents, work-related injuries, falls, sports injuries, physical assaults, and accidents in the home.
 The kind of injury incurred will determine the treatment that is necessary to correct the problem.
 Minor injuries, such as knocked-out teeth or facial lacerations, may only require the placement of dental implants or sutures.
 Serious incidents may involve a more complex approach, and more than one treatment may be necessary.

-It is important to treat facial trauma injuries immediately to avoid the long-term problems that may arise if left untreated.
+It is important to treat facial injuries immediately to avoid the long-term problems that may arise if left untreated.
 Failure to treat a facial trauma can result in impacted teeth, misalignment of the jaw and bite, resorption of the jaw bone, the development of disorders in the temporomandibular joint of the jaw, and even facial discomfort and disfigurement.
 If you have suffered a facial injury of any kind, we encourage you to contact our office immediately.

 Dr. Mogyoros are on staff at the local hospital and are on call to deliver emergency room coverage for any facial injuries that may occur.
 At Greater Philadelphia Oral Surgery, we are compassionate about helping to restore oral and maxillofacial function and aesthetics to every patient who has been in a trauma situation.